-Storing data on paper or in inflexible spreadsheets may suffice for smaller companies; however, keeping files in a thorough employee database helps in nurturing better staff relations.
-Versatile tools offer a hand in adjusting the system to expanding business needs.
+Storing data on paper or in inflexible spreadsheets may suffice for smaller companies; however, keeping files in a thorough employee database helps nurture better staff relations.
+Versatile tools offer a hand in adjusting the system to expand business needs.

-Digital storage of knowledge—contact details, bio, skills, qualifications, interests, work record, organisational relationships, salaries, benefits, and role—in one place provides a clear overview on employees, while supporting administrative accuracy.
+Digital storage of knowledge—contact details, bio, skills, qualifications, interests, work record, organisational relationships, salaries, benefits, and role—in one place provides a clear overview of employees while supporting administrative accuracy.
 Furthermore, keeping digital records makes it easier to remain GDPR compliant and to remove records on request.